ojaoweir/Auto_invoicing/README.txt

 Auto_invoicing
+Python is required to run this program

 to abort anytime press ctrl+c
   To restart after that enter 'python run.py'
     otherwise just close the terminal

-Python is required to run this program
-This program only works for google emails
-  Access for less secure apps needs to be turned on for sender emails The program will always send a copy to 'ojaoweir@gmail.com'
+This program only works for sending from google emails Access for less secure apps needs to be turned on for sender emails The program will always send a copy to 'ojaoweir@gmail.com'

-For first time run the 'setup.bat' file.
+For first time run the 'setup.bat' file
-  If that does not work, try the 'setup_without_venv.bat' If that does not work do the following
+  If that does not work do the following

     If there is not a virtual environment (a folder called 'venv')